muratk5n/thirdwave/en/README.md

 ---

 How about that base in West Africa?
-Gov says CH want it, *Foreign Policy* mag says they are lying.
+Gov says CH wants it, *Foreign Policy* mag says they are lying.

 ---